 Network configuration for BeyondTrust should be saved by the networking team in a network diagram.
-This should include firewall rules, antivirus whitelists, and IDS /IPS settings, as appropriate.
-A backup copy of the appliance network configuration can be saved by taking screenshots of the /appliance Networking > IP Configuration page.
+This should include firewall rules, antivirus allow list, and IDS/IPS settings, as appropriate.
+A backup copy of the B Series Appliance network configuration can be saved by taking screenshots of the /appliance Networking > IP Configuration page.
 If static routes and/or SNMP are used, this information is captured from the Networking > Static Routes and Networking > SNMP pages, respectively.
 BeyondTrust Cloud customers and BeyondTrust-hosted sites do not have these options and do not need to be backed up.
 They are managed automatically.

-If the appliance has custom SSL/TLS configuration or special user account, network, and/or port restrictions, take a screenshot of these from Security > SSL/TLS Configuration and Security > Appliance Administration.
-The appliance may also be configured to send logs to a syslog server.
+If the B Series Appliance has custom SSL/TLS configuration or special user account, network, and/or port restrictions, take a screenshot of these from Security > SSL/TLS Configuration and Security > Appliance Administration.
+The B Series Appliance may also be configured to send logs to a syslog server.
 If this is the case, make note of the syslog server's hostname and/or IP along with its preferred message format.
 These settings can be found under Security > Appliance Administration in the Syslog section.

 Certain companies have policies requiring users to accept legal agreements before accessing certain interfaces, such as the BeyondTrust /appliance administrative web interface.
-If the appliance is configured with such an agreement, the agreement is located under Security > Appliance Administration > /appliance Prerequisite Login Agreement.
+If the B Series Appliance is configured with such an agreement, the agreement is located under Security > Appliance Administration > /appliance Prerequisite Login Agreement.
 If it is configured, capture a screenshot of the agreement.

 Back Up /login

-The users, settings, and data in /login can be saved in a single BeyondTrust backup file, which uses the .nsb extension.
-This file can be generated from the BeyondTrust API, from the BeyondTrust integration client, or from the /login administrative web interface.
-BeyondTrust recommends manually downloading .nsb backups before installing any updates.
-To perform manual downloads, click Download Backup under the /login > Management > Software Management tab.The resulting .nsb backup file includes the data listed below even if Include logged history is not checked at the time of the download:
+The users, settings, and data in /login can be saved in a single BeyondTrust backup file, which uses the NSB extension.
+This file can be generated from the BeyondTrust API, from the BeyondTrust Integration Client, or from the /login administrative web interface.
+BeyondTrust recommends manually downloading NSB backups before installing any updates.
+To perform manual downloads, click Download Backup on the /login > Management > Software Management tab.The resulting NSB backup file includes the data listed below even if Include logged history is not checked at the time of the download:

 - Local User Accounts